-Of the three, the technician plan is by far the best value, despite also being the most expensive.
+Of the three, the How to Convert EDB to PST in 2021 the Easy Way plan is by far the best value, despite also being the most expensive.
 That’s because both corporate licenses are only good for one year, and the lower-cost one can only be used to convert up to fifty mailboxes.
 The technician license, on the other hand, is good for life and unlimited mailbox conversions.

 If you don’t want to incur the cost without first making sure the product works, you can download a free version from Stellar’s website.
 The unlicensed version can’t be used to actually convert files, but you can use it to scan and preview your .edb file.

 All three plans come with free technical support if you get stuck, though the tools themselves are pretty easy to use, as well demonstrate next.

 Once you’ve decided on a license type and downloaded the software, you can start converting mailbox files.
 Launch the tool and you’ll be prompted to indicate the location of the .edb file you want to work with.